UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/oop.md

 };
 ```

 This is more generic.
-It has some of the attributes of `Dog`, but nothing unique to `Dog` (cats also have names).
+It has some of the attributes of `Dog`, but nothing unique to `Dog`.
+It is noted that cats also have names and an age, as well as more specialist properties.
 This class models the generic properties of a pet (we might add more later).

+> Note how `private` was changed to `protected`.
+These are similar, but difference will be explained below.

-We can now create two other *more specialist* classes which **inherit** the properties of `Pet`, and add some unique characteristics:
+We can now create two other *more specialist* classes which **inherit** all the properties of `Pet`, and add some unique characteristics:

 ```C++
 class Dog : public Pet